MMI in Philippines

 The climate is generally cool – the 20s centigrade.

-The above forthcoming MMI surgical mission projects are both in island of Luzon, North Philippines.
-The indigents and poor tribal folks as well as fisher folks in Baler and farmers in Aguinaldo are going to be served.
-Where we are going, these kind of services are in short supply or beyond their means.
-Our coming will certainly fill in the gap of this kind of surgical service that the community needs.
+The above MMI surgical projects are both in island of Luzon, North Philippines.
+We will be serving the indigenous and trbial folks, and well as fishers and farmers in Aguinaldo.
+In most cases, surgical services are in short supply or beyond their available means.
+We do our best to fill in the gap with surgical services that the community needs.

 10 m (33 ft.)